 Just to be clear, these settings are not intended for extra weak hardware.
 If you have very old HW, you’re gonna need to turn off much more including shadows.
-These settings are for people without the possibility to go full on ultra settings with mid range HW.

 A) If you take photos of your avatar, you don’t need to render the environment that surrounds you, remember that.
 If you turn off Ambient Occlusion and Advanced Lighting model it’s decent settings for slower HW.